extragoodlabs/jumpwire/README.md

 - `4004` - HTTP server for JSON API requests
 - `4443` - HTTPS server for JSON API requests
-- `9568` - HTTP server exposing metrics in Prometheus format
+- `9568` - Endpoint that exposes Prometheus telemetry metrics.
+Useful for reporting on a variety of operations from the engine container, as well as performance.
-- `5432` - client connections for PostgreSQL
+- `5432` - Client connections for PostgreSQL.
-- `3306` - client connections for MySQL
+- `3306` - Client connections for MySQL.
+- `4369` - Internal port used for nodes in the same cluster to connect to each other.
+When running more than one JumpWire node, his must be exposed to other nodes in the cluster but should not be publicly accessible.

-These can be configured as noted below.
+These ports can be changed using envirionmenal variables as noted below.

 ## Configuration